 Be mindful of seasonality.
 Remember that the seasons are reversed in the southern hemisphere.
 Unless you are looking to go skiing, most travelers will want to visit Argentina in the Spring and Summer, between late October through early April, when temperatures are more moderate and rain less plentiful.
 However, if your focus is mainly on the north — e.g. Buenos Aires and/or Iguazu Falls — then you can visit year-round.

 Cultural immersion opportunities abound.
-Take time to soak in the Tango culture by visiting a milonga, a dance hall where Portenos will dance tango — usually with strangers — during their lunch break from work.
-Another option is to take a private tango lesson yourself, or to attend a tango show.
+Take time to soak in the Tango culture by visiting a milonga, a dance hall where Porteños will dance the tango — usually with strangers — during their lunch break from work.
+Another option is to take a private tango lesson yourself or to attend a tango show.
 If sports are more your thing, then plan your trip around a professional soccer game or polo match — the Argentines are world-beaters at both!
-You prefer opera, ballet or classical music concerts?
-Then attend a performance at the Teatro Colon, ranked by National Geographic as the third best Opera House in the world.
+Do you prefer opera, ballet or classical music concerts?
+Then attend a performance at the Teatro Colon, ranked by National Geographic as the third-best Opera House in the world.
 If the culinary arts are appealing, consider a cooking workshop while in Buenos Aires.

 Where to go and how long to stay?

 - Buenos Aires, the “Paris of the South”, is worth at least two nights, three for city lovers.
 Free time here is not wasted but be careful of thieves.